freeCodeCamp/guide/src/pages/html/index.md

 ---
 # HTML

 HTML, or HyperText Markup Language, is a markup language to describe the structure of most websites.
-You could build a website using nothing but HTML if you wanted to.
+You could build a website using nothing but HTML if you wanted to (but it wouldn't look most of the ones on the web!).

 [HTML elements](#) are the syntax to mark up a page.
 They help organize and give information about the page's content to a browser.
 Elements usually have opening and closing tags that surround and give meaning to content.
 For example, there are different tag options to place around text to show whether it's a heading, a paragraph, or a list.